Daily Dive ToursPage Navigation

 The sandy bottom of the amphi is at 45m (147 ft) but a good view of the area can be had by looping around at a maximum depth of no more than 40m (130 ft).
-The amphi is actually one of several deep ‘amphis’ in a chain but at this site we're more likely to want to explore an area of dramatic coral formations on the dropoff from 30m to 40m (100 ft to 130 ft).
+The amphi is actually one of several deep ‘amphis’ in a chain but only suitable for Tec Diving.

 Beyond (east of) the Satil lies a seemingly endless field of dense hard corals with average depth of about 27m (90 ft).
-This is a nice advanced dive to do on nitrox, and if you've got good air consumption we can combine this site with a tour of the Satil on a single dive.
+This is a nice advanced dive, and if you've got good air consumption and nitrox we can combine this site with a tour of the Satil on a single dive.